briandrum/codes.forchagrin.com/_chapters/chapter-1501-model-codes-adopted.md

-educational occupancies or in any area where combustible materials, flammable liquids are stored or handled, the Officer in Charge of the Bureau of Fire Prevention is empowered and authorized to order the owner or occupant in writing to post “No Smoking” signs in each building, structure, room or place in which smoking shall be prohibited.
+educational occupancies or in any area where combustible materials, flammable liquids are stored or handled, the Officer in Charge of the Bureau of Fire Prevention is empowered and authorized to order the owner or occupant in writing to post "No Smoking" signs in each building, structure, room or place in which smoking shall be prohibited.

     The Officer in Charge shall designate specific safe locations, if necessary,